russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Section 1/All Prior Classes.md

 - [ ] Finish steps 1 to 8 of [the culminating task](https://drive.google.com/file/d/1FcuQ33zGVQgGnEi4tEz-kbtQWrdZOgp0/view?usp=share_link).

 > [!TIP]
 > Tomorrow, Saturday, there is an optional period for interview prep 12:30 PM and 2:00 PM.
 You are encouraged to attend to set aside time to prepare for your interview, which occurs on Monday.
+>
-Please review these notes on how to prepare for the interview.
+> ==Please== [[Current Courses/Grade 11 Introduction to Computer Science/Section 1/Miscellaneous/Preparing for the End of Year Interview\|review these notes]] on how to prepare for the interview.

 </div></div>